ilias6/InvertedSearchEngine/README.md

 is needed, as we used the gtest framework for unit-testing.
 The two .a files in lib/ are linked at the compilation of the unit-test binary, so that is the only thing that you must install to your system.\
 \
 As we said before, the bin/ directory contains the "out" and the "test" binary files.\
-Execution example for the first one:
+Execution examples for the first one:
 ```bash
 ./bin/out ./queries/ 5000
 ```
-*or*
+The queries directory is made by the script, so check where it is created before running this one.

 ```bash
 ./bin/out ./input/queries/ 10000
 ```
-The queries directory is made by the script, so check where it is created before running this one.\
 Execution example for the second one:
 ```bash
 ./bin/test